20+ Best Things to Do on the Toronto Islands: A Local Guide

 The ferry to the Toronto Islands is more than just a way to get there – it’s part of the experience.
 The ride takes about 20 minutes and gives you some of the best views of the Toronto skyline, especially if you grab a spot on the second level.

 When our kids were little, they always raced to the front for that view.
-It became a tradition-snapping photos, feeling the wind, and watching the city fade behind us.
+It became a tradition to snap and watch the city fade behind us.
 Even if you’re short on time, the ferry ride itself is a fun, low-cost way to get out on the water.

-✓ Local Tip: Summer weekends can get really busy and the lines for the ferry can be really long.
+📌 Local Tip: Summer weekends and holidays can get really busy and the lines for the ferry can be really long.
 If you’d rather skip the crowds, consider a water taxi instead.
 It’s a bit pricier, but much faster (and fun), and ideal for spontaneous plans or when you’re on a tight schedule.

 2. Tour the Islands by Bike